maciejg-git/vue-litewind/src/documentation/pages/icon.md

-#### Icons source {#IconSource}

-`v-icon` uses icon components (registered names or component objects).
+___

 #### Example {#ExampleIcon}

 <example name="ExampleIcon" auto-show-code></example>

+---

 #### Icon types {#IconTypes}

-Provide `icon-types` via provide function in application entry file or anywhere in top level component. `icon-type` is the `object` that maps icon names (registerd icon component) or icon component objects to any name.
-It can be useful for example to define easy to remember aliases for frequently used icons, changing icons application wide, define icons for various states of components etc.
+`icon-types` is the `object` that maps icon names (registerd icon component) or icon component objects to any name.
+Provide `icon-types` via provide function in application entry file or anywhere in top level component.

+With the `icon-types` provided you can now use `icon-type` prop that can be more convenient than `name` prop for example to define easy to remember aliases for frequently used icons, changing icons application wide, define icons for various states of components etc.

 ```javascript
 // main.js